danrspencer/cargo_bot/README.md

 ## Usage

-You can use Cargo Exo alongside standard cargo commands like so:
+Use Cargo Exo alongside standard cargo commands like this:

 ```bash
 $ cargo exo -x "clippy -- -D warnings"
 ```

-This command runs `cargo clippy` with the `-D warnings` flag, then processes any warnings or errors using Cargo Exo.
-If there are any fixable issues, Cargo Exo will present the suggested changes in a diff format, and ask if you'd like to apply the changes.
+This command runs `cargo clippy` with the `-D warnings` flag, and any warnings or errors are processed by Cargo Exo.
+If there are fixable issues, Cargo Exo displays the suggested changes in a diff format, asking if you'd like to apply them.

 Example output: